Feast of Saints Peter and Paul: Western Christian tradition

 The Church of England celebrates 29 June as a festival.
 The Lutheran churches celebrate it in the rank of a lesser festival.

-Because of the importance of Sts Peter and Paul to the Catholic Church, many Catholic-majority countries observe their feast day as a public holiday.
+Because of the importance of Sts.
+Peter and Paul to the Catholic Church, many Catholic-majority countries observe their feast day as a public holiday.
 The feast is observed in Rome because St. Paul and St. Peter are patron saints of the Eternal City.
-In the Apulia region of southeastern Italy, the feast was associated with the Tarantella dance since the middle ages.
-It was believed that the bite of the tarantula wolf spider caused a form of manic behavior which would result in death if the afflicted did not dance and could not be cured without the intercession of saint Paul.
-These panics were especially common near the feast day in the 16th and 17th centuries in Galatina, where the basilica of Saint Peter and Paul is located.
+In the Apulia region of southeastern Italy, the feast has been associated with the Tarantella dance since the Middle Ages.

-In Malta the solemnity is a public holiday and in Maltese is known as L-Imnarja.
-It is celebrated with festivals the preceding weekend in Buskett Gardens in Rabat.
+In Malta, the solemnity is a public holiday and in Maltese is known as L-Imnarja.
+It is celebrated with festivals the preceding weekend in Nadur Gozo and as well as Buskett Gardens in Rabat.

 It is also a public holiday of the Canton of Ticino, Switzerland, as well as parts of the Swiss cantons of Lucerne and Graubünden.
 It is a public holiday in Peru and in various municipalities of the Philippines.
 In Ormoc, festivals, bazaars, parades, and pageants are held annually on the feast day, as Peter and Paul are the city's patron saints.

-In 1577 Jan Rubens named his son Peter Paul, because he was born during the office of vespers of this day.
+In 1577, Jan Rubens named his son Peter Paul, because he was born during the office of vespers of this day.